This post was last updated July 1, 2020 and is being constantly updated as new states announce sales tax relief.

 Massachusetts has announced tax relief on certain taxes, including sales tax, meals tax, and room and occupancy taxes.

-All taxes due in March, April and May will now be due on June 20, 2020.
+All taxes due from March through the July 20, 2020 will now be due September 20, 2020.
 All penalties and interest that would otherwise apply will be waived.
 This waiver only applies to time to pay.
 Sales tax filers must still file their Massachusetts sales tax returns by the original due dates.